Low-depth Hamiltonian Simulation by Adaptive Product Formula

-Finally we simulate the random transverse field Ising model (TFIM), $H=\sum_{i,j} w_{i,j} Z_i Z_j + \sum_k h_k X_k$, with the parameters $w_{i,j}$ and $h_k$ uniformly sampled from $[0,1]$ for every $i>j$ and $k$.
-The coefficients are then normalized so that their sum is $6.0$.
-The importance of TFIM in quantum computing is from its universality to encode computational problems such as MAXCUT~\cite{crooks2018performance}.
-The time evolution of TFIM is widely used in the field of quantum approximate optimization algorithm (QAOA)~\cite{farhi2014quantum}, which aims to solve combinatorial optimization problems.
-In this example, we sampled 20 instances of the random TFIM with $6$ spins, where each instance has initial state $\ket{010101}$, $t=1$, and $\dcut=10^{-4}$.
-As shown in \autoref{fig:numerics}(e), the adaptive PF method achieves a similar accuracy to the first-order Trotter method with $100$ and $150$ time steps, which requires $3000$ and $4500$ CNOT gates, respectively.
-In contrast, as shown in \autoref{fig:numerics}(f), the adaptive PF method only requires about $70$ CNOT gate, which greatly reduce the gate count by about 50 times.\\
+Finally, we simulate an $12$ qubit random transverse field Ising model (TFIM) with Hamiltonian $H=\sum_{i,j}^{n} w_{i,j} Z_i Z_j + \sum_k^{n} h_k X_k$, and the parameters $w_{i,j}$ and $h_k$ are uniformly sampled from $[-1,1]$ for every $i>j$ and $k$~\footnote{There are $n(n-1)/2+n=78$ terms in the Hamiltonian and the coefficients are then normalized so that the sum of their absolute value is $78\times 0.5=39.0$.}.
+The importance of TFIM is from its universality to encode computational problems such as MAXCUT~\cite{crooks2018performance} and it is widely used in quantum approximate optimization algorithms (QAOA)~\cite{farhi2014quantum}.
+We sampled 20 instances , where each instance has initial state $\ket{0}^{\otimes 12}$, $T=1$, and $\dcut=0.2$.
+As shown in \autoref{fig:numerics}(e), adaptive PF achieves a better accuracy compared to the first-order Trotter method with $15$ Trotter steps, which requires $1980$ CNOT gates for simulating the whole evolution.
+In contrast, as shown in \autoref{fig:numerics}(f), adaptive PF only requires about $200$ CNOT gates, which is about two orders reduction.